PlayStation 3 accessories: DualShock 3

 Replacing the Sixaxis as the standard PlayStation 3 controller, the DualShock 3 (SCPH-98050/CECHZC2, trademarked "DUALSHOCK 3") features the same functions and design (including "Sixaxis" motion sensing), but with vibration feedback capability.

 Cosmetically, the DualShock 3 is nearly identical to the Sixaxis, with the only differences being that "DUALSHOCK 3" is printed on the top (with the original "SIXAXIS" label moved down) and that the body is made of opaque plastic rather than the slightly translucent plastic used on the Sixaxis.
 The vibration function does not interfere with the motion sensing function, and both functions can be used at once.
-Like the Sixaxis, it is a wireless controller with a mini-USB port on the rear that is used for charging, as well as playing while charging.
+Like the Sixaxis, it is a wireless controller with a mini-USB port on the rear that is used for charging, as well as for playing while charging.

 Released alongside new PlayStation 3 models in Japan on January 11, 2008, the DualShock 3 was initially available in Black and Ceramic White colors, matching the color options for the new console models.
 On March 6, a Satin Silver DualShock 3 was released in Japan, again alongside a new console color.
 The black DualShock 3 was released in the United States on April 2 and in Europe on July 2.
 On October 30, 2008, the DualShock 3 became the standard controller packaged with PlayStation 3 consoles, starting with the (non-PS2-backwards compatible) 80 GB models.

 Both controllers can also be used on the PSP Go via Bluetooth (requires a PSP system for initial connection).

 Charging stand

-An official charging stand for PlayStation 3 controllers was released in Japan on April 21, 2011.
+An official charging stand for PlayStation 3 controllers was released in Japan on April 21, 2011 (CECH-ZDC1J).
 It is capable of charging two controllers simultaneously and is powered by a wall plug.

 Third-party charging stands are available in regions outside of Japan.